 The Suspiria remake seems to have been pitched with the logline, “What if instead of being a nightmare about nothing, Suspiria was a nightmare about 14 different things?”
 Whereas the original was content to be deathly unsettling and unstable, Luca Guadagnino has drowned his film in thematic content.
 It’s about the psychic burden of motherhood, and toxic feminine competitiveness, and Jungian impulses taking violent life, and the cultural trauma of Nazism, and the need to purge generationally-inherited evils, and frightening reshaping that sex and birth take upon the body.
 And none of those themes are even subtext, all of them are more-or-less textually and explicitly stated.

 I can see this thematic maximalism being a drawback to the film; we live in an age where “elevated horror” is a buzzword for the glut of films (A24 and otherwise) that aim to inject their spooky scares with big intellectual and psychological ideas, often at the expense of said spooky scares.
-At a minimum, the density of Suspiria is exhausting in a way my favorite horror films never are.
+The density and breadth of Suspiria make it exhausting in a way my favorite horror films never are.

 Nonetheless, I quite liked this movie; not as much the 1977 original, but close.
-(For the record, I don’t have Dario Argento’s cult classic ranked as a masterpiece; it’s a stylistic marvel, but far too lumpy.
+(For the record, I don’t have Dario Argento’s cult classic ranked as a masterpiece; it’s a stylistic marvel, but far too lumpy as a piece of storytelling.
 I do, though, hold a special place in my heart for it, as it was the topic of our first podcast episode.)
-It is so good at creating and sustaining a thick, murky mood.
-Violence always seems just around the corner as a byproduct of the unsettling, elliptical character drama of Susie Bannion (Dakota Johnson) and her peers.
+This remake is so good at creating and sustaining a thick, murky mood.
+Violence always seems just around the corner during the unsettling, elliptical character drama of Susie Bannion (Dakota Johnson) and her peers.

 Much of the film’s construction is remarkable, but no formal element stands out as much as the editing.
 There is some truly bewildering editing in this film by Walter Fasano, and it works on a multi-tiered level.
 Within individual scenes, the cuts are uneven and jagged, often eschewing the 180-degree rule, for a thoroughly disorienting effect.
 The film sometimes bounces between settings and even time periods as if disparate shots were part of a continuous flow.
 Often, the score abruptly drops or shifts.
 It breaks all the ironclad rules of continuity, but for all the right reasons: Mainly, to leave us as uneasy and drowned in psychological fatigue as its characters.